videlanicolas/QKD/README.md

 - Alice and Bob exchange publicly their basis and compare them locally.
 - Alice and Bob drop the bits where their basis doesn't match, the remaining bits will be the agreed key.
 If the key length is may below N/2 then they consider a Man in the middle (MITM) attack happened.
 - Alice sends and encrypted "Hello" message to Bob with that key.
 If Bob can't decrypt the message with his key then a MITM ocurred (or decoherence), otherwise they have their key for encryption.

+## 3 State 1 Decoy

+We have implemented a simulated free space version of the setup described in [Simple and high-speed polarization-based QKD](https://aip.scitation.org/doi/10.1063/1.5016931).